s-macke/starflight-reverse/README.md

 ## Translation ##

 To understand what the program does take a look at the following table.
-It take the bytecode as input and transforms it into C.
+It takes the bytecode as input and transforms it into C.

 Forth code:
 ```FORTH